|

 Massachusetts in 1691.

-the middle of it.
-Single leaf traps were the most common and were released by a
+it.
+Single leaf traps were the most common and were released by a variety of

-variety of mechanisms, usually operated by a lever on the top of the platform
+mechanisms, usually operated by a lever on the top of the platform or by cords.

-or by cords.
-Normally there was a catch to stop the trap door bouncing back and
+Normally there was a catch to stop the trap door bouncing back and hitting the

 The photograph of the Sierra County gallows is typical of its period (1885).